schgressive/ionic-beacon/README.md

 Implementation based on the article Support iBeacons In Your Ionic Framework Mobile App (https://www.thepolyglotdeveloper.com/2015/09/support-ibeacons-in-your-ionic-framework-mobile-app/).

+### Beacon configuration

-####Important: this code is not for beacon configuration; to configure the beacons, you'll need specific software (for instance: iBKS Config Tool);
+This code is not for beacon configuration.
+To configure the beacons, you'll need specific software (for instance: iBKS Config Tool app - iOS or Android).
+Check with your beacon provider how to properly make the configuration.

 ### Ionic View App Not Supported